joedolson/wp-accessibility/readme.txt

 = 1.5.6 =

-* Add support for longdesc in featured images.
+* Feature: Add support for longdesc in featured images.
+* Feature: Option to enable only a single element in toolbar

 = 1.5.5 =